Powerful nor’easter slams East Coast bringing heavy snow and strong winds to millions

-Tens of millions of Americans across more than a dozen states are under winter weather alerts Saturday morning from South Carolina to Maine.
+(NEW YORK) -- Millions of Americans are under winter weather alerts Saturday as a nor'easter slams the Northeast.

-Snowfall rates upwards of 2 inches per hour are hitting Atlantic City, New Jersey, and other parts of the Jersey Shore at times.
+Whiteout conditions persist as the winter storm makes its way toward the New England coast.
+Parts of New Jersey, including Atlantic City, saw snowfall rates upwards of 2 inches per hour, while eastern Connecticut saw a rate as fast as 3 inches per hour.

-In addition to the snowfall, strong wind gusts of 50 to 70 mph are expected along parts of the Northeast coastline.
+In addition to the snowfall, strong wind gusts of 60 to 70 mph have been reported along the Northeast coastline.

-Some states have declared emergencies as they brace for the worst of this storm system coming Saturday afternoon.
+State of emergencies are in effect in several states as they brace for the worst of the storm system on Saturday afternoon.

-Whipping winds, treacherous travel, potential power outages and frigid temperatures are all concerns associated with the winter nor’easter.
-About 80,000 customers are already without power in Massachusetts, and 3,510 flights have been canceled Saturday within, into, and out of the United States, according to Flightaware.
+Whipping winds, treacherous travel, potential power outages and frigid temperatures are all concerns associated with the winter nor'easter.
+Nearly 120,000 customers are without power in Massachusetts, and over 3,550 flights have been canceled within, into, and out of the U.S. Saturday, according to Flightaware.

+In Connecticut, airports are "down at this point," Gov. Ned Lamont said during a briefing midday Saturday.
+Metro-North is running on limited hourly service, and Amtrak is not operating, officials said.

 Snow totals, treacherous conditions

+By Saturday afternoon, over a foot of snow had so far fallen along the Northeast coast, with parts of New Jersey and Long Island reporting over 18 inches.

+Additional snow accumulations of 3 to 6 inches are forecast from eastern Long Island up into central New England, while another 6 to 12 inches is expected along the New England coast.

-Parts of Connecticut to Maine may see up to 18 to 24 inches of snow, with the possibility of up to 30 inches near Boston Metro — a potential recordbreaker.
+Parts of Connecticut to Maine may see up to 18 to 24 inches of snow total, with the possibility of up to 30 inches near Boston Metro -- a potential recordbreaker.
 For the city of Boston, the most snowfall in one day in January on record is 22.1 inches on Jan.
-27, 2015 and the most snow fall in one day on record overall is 23.6 inches on Feb.
+27, 2015, and the most snow fall in one day on record overall is 23.6 inches on Feb.
 17, 2003.

 There are extremely hazardous travel conditions for coastal New Jersey; Suffolk County, New York; Rhode Island and coastal Massachusetts where the heaviest snow totals and whiteout conditions with gusty winds will persist.